Fort Easley: Creek War

 Fort Easley was built in 1813 on the east side of the Tombigbee River to provide local settlers protection from hostile Creek (known as Red Sticks) attacks.
 The fort was a stockade fort and encompassed three acres and a spring.
 The fort was named for an early settler of the area.
 The bluff Fort Easley was built on (Woods Bluff), was named for a Major Wood, who owned the surrounding land and fought in the Battle of Burnt Corn Creek.

 A camp meeting was held at Fort Easley in early August 1813, prior to the Fort Mims massacre.
+Occupants from the nearby Turner's Fort also attended the meeting.
 Guards were stationed around the fort to prevent a surprise attack by Red Stick warriors.

 On August 21, 1813, a Choctaw warrior from the nearby village of Turkey Town named Bakers Hunter arrived at Fort Easley with news of an impending Red Stick attack.
 The Red Sticks reportedly had four hundred warriors waiting around twelve miles north of Fort Easley and planned to attack Fort Easley, then Fort Madison, with the assistance of Choctaw warriors from Turkey Town.
 This news was further corroborated to Fort Easley's commander, Captain Cassity, by a settler who lived among the Choctaw.
 These reports were forwarded to Fort Madison the next day, then on August 23 reached General Ferdinand Claiborne at St. Stephens.
 The next day more than one hundred settlers who were fleeing Fort Easley arrived at St. Stephens, leaving approximately six to fifteen soldiers to defend Fort Easley.
 Based on these reports, Claiborne felt it necessary to send reinforcements to Fort Easley, and he personally led twenty dragoons and sixty soldiers to defend the fort.
 After Claiborne decided Fort Easley was in no further danger, he planned to return to Fort Stoddert.
 En route, he was met with news of the massacre at Fort Mims and immediately set out for the cantonment at Mount Vernon.